LegrandNico/starter-academic/content/authors/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: "nicolas.legrand@cfin.au.dk"

-# Organizational groups that you belong to (for People widget)
-#   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
-- Researchers
-- Visitors
 ---

 I am a postdoctoral fellow in the Embodied Computation Group (https://the-ecg.org) under the supervision of Micah Allen.
 My researches focus on memory, metacognition and brain-body interactions using brain imaging, computational models and physiological signal analysis.
 I am the creator and maintainer of Systole (a Python package for cardiac and respiratory signal analysis, https://github.com/embodied-computation-group/systole), Cardioception (a Python package for measuring interoceptive metacognition) and metadPy (a Python package based on pymc3 to fit Hierarchical Bayesian models of confidence ratings, https://github.com/LegrandNico/metadPy).